Why You Should Carry Multiple Pairs Of Gloves

 Layering is key.
 From head to toe and all the way to the fingertips.
 Jeff Kepler, Weston team photographer extraordinaire, knows a thing or two about keeping the hands warm throughout the day to be ready to snap that perfect shot.
 In this blog, Jeff breaks down the 3 glove system.

 Dialing what gear to bring while splitboarding is challenging at first.
 It is not as easy as grabbing your normal resort gear and enjoying the hill all day.
 Unlike the resort, there is nowhere to warm up or dry out once you have embarked on your adventure.
 Since each splitboarding mission is self supported, it is important to bring the correct gear to stay comfortable and safe during each outing.
-Gloves are one of the most important pieces of gear and it is important to bring multiple pairs of gloves for many reasons.
+Gloves are one of the most important pieces of gear, and it is important to bring multiple pairs of gloves for many reasons.

+When packing for a backcountry outing, I always bring three pairs of gloves and consider this my glove system.
 The first pair of gloves needs to be a lightweight glove that will be used primarily for skinning.
 This glove should be a fleece or windstopper glove that is breathable to allow perspiration to escape while exerting oneself during the ascent.
 Some people’s fingers become colder easier, so heavier materials may be required depending on one’s cold tolerance.
 Overall, this is the glove worn the majority of the skin depending on the time of year.

 The next pair of gloves needs to be a midweight glove that has some insulation to keep hands warm.
 I use these gloves if my hands become cold on the ascent and sometimes during snack and water breaks.
-When bootpacking up couloirs, midweight gloves are ideal because my hands tend to cool down compared to when I am skinning.
+When bootacking up couloirs, midweight gloves are ideal because my hands tend to cool down compared to when I am skinning.
 Most people also use their midweight gloves during the descent.
 All in all, the midweight glove is essential and many people use this glove more than any other.

 Heavyweight gloves or mittens are the third type of gloves that I bring into the backcountry.
 These gloves have ample insulation and are waterproof, since they are usually used during emergencies.
 Mittens are great for this purpose because the fingers are close together and can warm up easier.
 Many people never pull these gloves out of their pack because they are too warm, but they are essential if hands become extremely cold or a night out in the backcountry is required.
 In conclusion, a warm emergency glove needs to be packed every day into the backcountry.